Off Topic

 Australian Himalayan Foundation

 I received a letter from the Australian Himalayan Foundation thanking me for my donation of the royalties from Dragon Bones.
 It confirms that the money will go entirely to the RENEW project to enable disadvantaged young girls from Bhutan to attend school.
-As I know some of the people involved in the project, I hope to be able to post some photos of their work in the future.
+As I know some of the people involved in the project, I hope… Continue reading Australian Himalayan Foundation

 Dragon Bones Supports Education of Bhutanese Girls